Military Family Investment Benefits

 The investment math:

-The durable lesson: Capital preservation for investment beats capital consumption for down payments - if you have access to zero-down financing without PMI penalty.
+What the data confirms: Capital preservation for investment beats capital consumption for down payments - if you have access to zero-down financing without PMI penalty.

 Implementation Checklist (Tiered by ROI)